-I will never understand when people don’t care to see the rest of the world.
+I will never understand why some people don’t care to see the rest of the world.
 I’m not sure if it’s “Earth Live” or seemingly infinite internet access, but I feel like they aren’t seeing things clearly.
 The world is a dang fantasy novel that you can experience FIRSTHAND, not just from your couch.

 As someone who also deals with depression firsthand, I know that travel, while magical, can also seem daunting.
 Depression interferes with your life no matter how lovely your surroundings, and leaves you angrily projecting your emotions on strangers who ask what’s wrong like “I DON’T KNOW, ANGUS.
 FUCK YOUR FEELINGS.”
 In this hypothetical situation, we’re in Scotland.

 It’s not the best way to make friends.

 For me, having depression is like having a tourist from a dark distant place that visits my body.
 I am not sad.
 I deal with a depressed shoebie in a Hawaiian t-shirt who sits on my shoulder and whispers bullshit in my ear.
 He is the one who can’t hold a proper conversation with Angus, which is sad, because Angus is a sweet lad who simply wants to share a pint.

 It has nothing to do with the “comfort” of the trip.
 My depression is not dependent on how many stars my hotel is, in fact, I tend to prefer dirt floors.
 It depends completely on my mindset.
 In times of depression abroad, I have three tips to help me refocus.
 (I’m making it sound like a mug cake recipe, but it takes practice.)